Employee Retention Credit vs PPP: Can I Claim Both?

 Fact Checked

-Aside from the PPP, businesses were presented with the opportunity to benefit from employee retention credits.
+Aside from the PPP, businesses were allowed to benefit from employee retention credits.
 These credits were specifically designed to aid businesses in retaining their workforce amidst the challenges posed by the COVID-19 pandemic.
-Surprisingly, a mere eight percent of business owners actually took advantage of this tax credit in the year 2020.
+Surprisingly, a mere eight percent of business owners took advantage of this tax credit in 2020.

-If you happen to be unfamiliar with these assistance programs aimed at supporting businesses that have suffered losses during the pandemic, you’re in the right place.
-In the following paragraphs, we will provide an explanation of each of these programs, guide you on the application process, and address the common question of “Can I receive both the Employee Retention Credit and PPP?”
+If you are unfamiliar with these assistance programs aimed at supporting businesses that have suffered losses during the pandemic, you’re in the right place.
+In the following paragraphs, we will explain these programs, guide you through the application process, and address the question, “Can I receive both the Employee Retention Credit and PPP?”

 Introduction to the Employee Retention Credit

-The ERC is a federal tax refund credit designed to incentivize businesses to retain their staff during challenging times of the COVID pandemic.
-The purpose of the credit is to provide financial relief to eligible employers who experienced a sharp decline in revenue or were subject to government-mandated closures or restrictions.
+The ERC is a federal tax refund credit designed to encourage businesses to retain their staff during the challenging times of the COVID-19 pandemic.
+The credit provides financial relief to eligible employers who experienced a sharp decline in revenue or were subject to government-mandated closures or restrictions.

-The ERC was introduced as part of CARES Act in 2020 and has undergone updates and expansions through subsequent legislation.
-Initially, it was only available to businesses that didn’t receive a Paycheck Protection Program loan.
+The ERC was introduced as part of the CARES Act in 2020 and has undergone updates and expansions through subsequent legislation.
+Initially, it was only available to businesses that still needed to receive a Paycheck Protection Program loan.
 However, the eligibility criteria were expanded to include PPP loan recipients in later legislation.

-To qualify, businesses need to meet specific requirements such as: A decline in gross receipts compared to a comparable period before the pandemic, or they must have been fully or partially suspended due to government orders.
-The specific criteria for calculating the decline in gross receipts vary depending on the applicable time period.
+To qualify, businesses need to meet specific requirements, such as a decline in gross receipts compared to a comparable period before the pandemic or being fully or partially suspended due to government orders.
+The specific criteria for calculating the decline in gross receipts vary depending on the applicable period.

 The ERC provides eligible employers with a refundable tax credit that can be used to offset certain employment taxes.
 The refund is based on qualified paid employee wages during the eligible period.
 Initially, the credit covered 50% of qualified wages up to a specific limit, but subsequent legislation increased the credit rate and expanded its scope.

-Employers can claim the ERC on their employment tax returns, and any tax credit excess has the ability to be refunded.
+Employers can claim the ERC on their employment tax returns, and any tax credit excess can be refunded.
 It is important for employers to maintain proper documentation to support their eligibility and the amount of the credit claimed.

 The ERC has played a vital role in supporting businesses during the economic challenges caused by the pandemic.
 By providing a financial incentive to retain employees, the credit helps to mitigate layoffs and maintain workforce stability.
 This benefits both businesses and employees by preserving jobs and promoting economic recovery.

-It is important for employers to stay informed about the eligibility criteria and any updates related to the ERC.
-Consulting with tax professionals or accessing official government resources can provide accurate guidance in understanding and maximizing the benefits of the ERC.
+Employers should stay informed about the eligibility criteria and any updates related to the ERC.
+Consulting with tax professionals or accessing official government resources can provide accurate guidance on understanding and maximizing the ERC’s benefits.

 Who Has Eligibility?

-To have eligibility for Employee Retention Credit (ERC) in 2020, certain criteria must be met as an eligible employer:
+To be eligible for Employee Retention Credit (ERC) in 2020, specific criteria must be met as an eligible employer:

 • Partial or complete suspension of business operations due to COVID-19 government orders.